 For a full review please see here.

 This is an antidepressant class of drug.
 It is fairly effective for migraine.
 Common side effects include dryness of the mouth and occasionally tiredness or lethargy.
 It is best taken in the evening/night time.
 It is usual to start at a low dose such as 10 mg (milligrams) or even 5mg and the dose increased slowly e.g. by 5 to 10 mg every 2 to 3 weeks.
 If the dose has reached 50 mg and there has been no benefit it is unlikely it will be beneficial.
 The dose can be increased to 75 mg if required.
 It is a drug that is not recommended for use in patients with heart problems such as irregular heartbeat.
-It can also cause problems with passing urine or can on rare occasions precipitate glaucoma (pain in the eye, red eye and blurred vision).
+It can also cause problems with passing urine or can on rare occasions precipitate glaucoma (pain in the eye, red eye, and blurred vision).
 Some patients may experience suicidal ideas.
 The drug is not recommended if there is a history of suicidal thoughts.
-Nortriptyline is a drug which is better tolerated but has similar actions to amitriptyline.
-The starting dose is the same but the eventual effective dose may be higher (up 100 mg once a day).
+Nortriptyline is a drug that is better tolerated but has similar actions to amitriptyline.
+The starting dose is the same but the eventual effective dose may be higher (up to 100 mg once a day).
 For further information click here.

 This is a type of beta-blocker.
-Its traditional use has been as a blood pressure lowering agent.
+Its traditional use has been as a blood pressure-lowering agent.
 Side effects include lethargy, dizziness when standing up due to low blood pressure.
-It is not recommended for use in people with asthma, depression or diabetes.
+It is not recommended for use in people with asthma, depression, or diabetes.
 The usual starting dose is 40 mg twice a day or if not tolerated well to start at 20 mg twice a day.
-Eventually a slow release formulation can be used such as 80 mg once a day.
+Eventually, a slow-release formulation can be used such as 80 mg once a day.
 For further information click here.

-This is a medication that is used for irregular heartbeat.
+This is a medication that is used for an irregular heartbeat.
 Its side effects are generally mild including swelling of the ankle or constipation.
 It is not advised to take this medication while taking beta-blockers such as propranolol.
 The usual dose is 120 mg sustained-release formulation once a day.
 This can be increased to 240 mg a day.
 For further information click here.

 This is also an antidepressant class drug.
 It has less sedating side effects than amitriptyline.
 The usual starting dose is half a 37.5 mg sustained-release tablet once a day for one week and followed by a whole tablet.
 Some patients may experience suicidal ideas.
 The drug is not recommended if there is a history of suicidal thoughts.
 The dose can be increased further if necessary.
 For further information click here.

 This was originally used as an anti-epileptic (anti-convulsant / anti-seizure) medication.
 This medication seems to reduce irritability and sensitivity of nervous tissue.
 It is still used as an anti-epileptic medication.
 It is also used as a migraine preventative medication.
 The starting dose is usually 25 or 50 mg at night and this is increased in steps to 50 mg twice a day.
-Generally it is well tolerated.
-Side effects include cognitive difficulty (difficulty thinking), pins and needles (parasthesia), kidney stones or visual problems.
+Generally, it is well tolerated.
+Side effects include cognitive difficulty (difficulty thinking), pins and needles (paraesthesia), kidney stones, or visual problems.
 Some patients can lose weight.
 If taken for a prolonged period it would be a good idea to have your blood acid/base levels monitored by your doctor.
 For further information click here.

 Interventional treatments and Surgery

-Mr Rejali and Mercia Health have no link/relationship (commercial, financial or personal) with any of the resources/people/books/courses/manufacturer of medications/supplements mentioned above.
+Mr. Rejali and Mercia Health have no link/relationship (commercial, financial or personal) with any of the resources/people/books/courses/manufacturer of medications/supplements mentioned above.
 None are guaranteed to work.